top of page

 RETAINERS

-Whether it is to hold teeth in line so that they don't shift, or a specialized retainer to help improve a deep bite or fix a crossbite, we can review your options.
+Whether it is to hold teeth in line so that they don't shift after early treatment, or a specialized retainer to help improve a deep bite or fix a crossbite, we can review your options.
+There are different types of retainers.
+If a retainer is needed, our orthodontist can discuss types and show you examples.

 bottom of page